buttercoin/engine/README.md

 This repo is MIT licensed.
 We'll be adding a CLA soon.

-&copy; 2014 Buttercoin.
-All Rights Reserved.
+&copy; 2014-2015 Buttercoin Inc. All Rights Reserved.